Fall 2026 Historic Homes Tour

 Ticket Pickup: All attendees must pick up their tour brochure and wristband at Tour Headquarters before starting the tour.

-Preservation Utah Members: $25/ticket, not a member, join today
+Preservation Utah Members: $15/ticket (with member discount), not a member, join today

 Getting Around